GENERAL COMMERCIAL TERMS AND CONDITIONS FOR SALE OF GOODS AND/OR SERVICES

 ARTICLE 1.
 GENERAL PROVISIONS

 § 1.
 These General Commercial Terms and Conditions (GCTC) are based on Article 384 and subsequent articles of the Act – the Civil Code (consolidated text published in the official journal “Dz.U.”
 2014, item 121).

 § 2.
-These GCTC apply to agreements for sale of goods and/or services by sole proprietorship OVO-TECH with its registered office in Starachowice, at: Boczna 43/1, 27-200 Starachowice, Poland, registered in the Central Register and Information on Economic Activity (CEIDG) operated by the Ministry of Economic Development of the Republic of Poland, under the Tax Identification Number (NIP): PL6641052353 (the Vendor) with its business partners (the Buyer(s)), who execute these agreements only for purposes directly related to the businesses pursued by them.
+These GCTC apply to agreements for sale of goods and/or services by OVO-TECH Sp. z o.o., a limited liability company with its registered office in Starachowice, at: Nowowiejska 51A, 27-200 Starachowice, Poland, registered in the Central Register and Information on Economic Activity (CEIDG) operated by the Ministry of Economic Development of the Republic of Poland, under the Tax Identification Number (NIP): PL6642147452 (the Vendor) with its business partners (the Buyer(s)), who execute these agreements only for purposes directly related to the businesses pursued by them.

 § 3.
 Prior to placing an order, the Buyer shall deliver to the Vendor copies of documents confirming its status as an entrepreneur registered in the National Court Register (KRS) or an excerpt from the Central Registration and Information on Business (CEDIG), a certificate on the Tax Identification Number (NIP) and the business statistical number (REGON) as well as notify the Vendor of any changes thereto.

 § 4.
 The goods and/or services are not sold to natural persons who are consumers as defined by the Civil Code, hence these GCTC shall not apply to consumers.

 § 5.
 The GCTC are available at the website www.egg-breakers.com and upon request of the Buyer may be sent to its address in an electronic or paper form.